 6. Use Air Vent

-Turning on the air vent can increase the circulation of air, and improve the air circulation thereby move the germs away.
+Turning on the air vent can increase air circulation and improve the air quality, thereby moving the germs away.

 7. Stay Hydrated

-Drying out enables catching a respiratory virus, so carry a bottle of nasal spray and lubricate the nose before boarding.
+Drying out enables catching a respiratory virus, so carry a nasal spray bottle and lubricate the nose before boarding.
 Avoid drinking caffeine or alcohol, as both can increase dehydration and decrease the immunity system.

 8. Carry own pillow and blanket

-Flyers may also consider carrying their own pillows and blankets, which would be a more reliable option.
+Flyers may also consider carrying their pillows and blankets, which would be a more reliable option.